munificent/craftinginterpreters/book/garbage-collection.md

 That in turn triggers a GC, which fails to mark the new constant object and thus sweeps it right before we have a chance to add it to the table.
 Crash.

-The fix, as you've seen in other places, is to push it onto the stack
+The fix, as you've seen in other places, is to push the constant onto the stack
 temporarily:

 ^code add-constant-push (1 before, 1 after)